tagspaces/documentation/docs/perspectives/grid.md

 ![](/media/grid-perspective-file-card.png)

-> Hint: The tags are dimmed on the cards by default, which might render them unreadable, when there is a file preview available.
-To improve readability, hover your mouse over the extension, or the tags to make them more opaque.

-> **<ProFeature /> -** Defining descriptions for file is feature available in the Pro and the Enterprise versions of the app.
+<ProFeature /> - Defining descriptions for file is feature available in the Pro and the Enterprise versions of the app.

 ### Folder Card